History of the Founding of Salvador de Bahia

 It is possible, however, that Earle made his drawing around 1823, when he visited the Northeast.

 This was the expedition that brought Charles Darwin to South America.
 Darwin loved Salvador, which he called magnificent and glorious.
-He wrote that it was here that he first saw a rainforest in all its sublime grandeur.
-The Beagle first docked in the city on February 28, 1832.
+He wrote that it was here that he first saw a tropical rainforest in all its sublime grandeur.
+The Beagle first docked in the city on 28 February 1832.

 Passers-by can be seen on the old Ladeira da Conceição.

 In 1638, another invasion attempt (this time led by Maurício de Nassau) was unsuccessful.
-Salvador remained the capital of Portuguese America until 1763, when the seat of the Viceroyalty was transferred to the city of Rio de Janeiro.
+Salvador remained the capital of Portuguese America until 1763, when the seat of the Viceroyalty was transferred to Rio de Janeiro.

 Maurício de Nassau